Mino/MinoDB/README.md

 Main features:
 * Familiar folder structure - easy to organise and view your data.
-* Reusable database schema.
-Create forms and validate JSON objects with a few lines of code.
+* Reusable database schema, which can be used for creating forms and validating JSON objects with a few lines of code.
 * Users and permissions out of the box
 * UI for your data - an admin interface that your non-technical colleagues can use without having to building one from scratch.
 * Plugins - customise and add functionality with plugins.
 Building one is as easy as building an express app.